 For sale is a “Common Barn Owl” signed lithograph from artist Richard Sloan.
 Each raptor print is a Limited Edition of 500, and each print is autographed and hand-numbered by the artist.
-This recently discovered collection of lithographs was printed in 1993 and the prints are in excellent, like-new condition (they have never been owned or displayed, only stored.)
+This recently discovered collection of over 16,000 lithographs was printed in 1993 and the prints are in excellent, like-new condition (they have never been owned or displayed, only stored.)
 The prints are four-color lithographs on archival paper, measuring 17″ wide by 21 3/4″ tall.
 The print number (“x/500”) is in the lower left corner of the print, while Richard’s autographed signature is in the lower right corner.

 Please note: the unique print number you receive will be different from the photo.